apache/shiro/.github/pull_request_template.md

        is to use the JIRA issue title in the pull request title and in the first line of the commit message.
  - [ ] Write a pull request description that is detailed enough to understand what the pull request does, how, and why.
  - [ ] Run `mvn clean install apache-rat:check` to make sure basic checks pass.
 A more thorough check will be performed on your pull request automatically.
+ - [ ] By default the project packages the tests in an artifact.
+To activate them,run `mvn clean test -Prun-its`.
  - [ ] If you have a group of commits related to the same change, please squash your commits into one and force push your branch using `git rebase -i`.

 Trivial changes like typos do not require a JIRA issue (javadoc, comments...).